EthanSansom/phinterval/README.md

 ## Example: Employment History

-`{phinterval}` is most useful when working with tabular data, like a longitudinal employment panel.
+`{phinterval}` is most useful when working with tabular data, such as a longitudinal employment panel.

 ``` r